 Here is where things really started to deteriorate for me.
-This group of girls we were with started becoming intolerable.
-They had gotten a hold of some Swiss Lindt chocolates and were seductively passing them to each other with their mouths.
+The group of girls we were with started becoming intolerable.
+They had gotten a hold of some Swiss Lindt chocolates and were seductively passing them to each other using their mouths.
+It was just a chocolate kissing game.
 Soon they were bringing some guys into the action and all of a sudden the story got lost.
 They weren’t assassinating people, they were making the beginnings of a porn film.

 After they tried to pass Emilie a Lindt chocolate, we decided we had to make a run for it.
-So we waited until everyone was distracted and ran, we literally ran until we were out of sight.
-We put our foam daggers on our head signifying we were dead spirits and went back to home base.
+So we waited until everyone was distracted and ran away.
+We literally ran until we were out of sight.
+Then we put our foam daggers on our heads signifying that we were dead spirits and went back to home base.

 No one would know we didn’t really die, right?
 Besides, we were hungry and it was time for lunch.
 Then we were busted by someone from Mythical Journeys and it was the inquisition.